edupoux/MVA_2020_SL/TD_#1/README.md

 ## Contact Information
 For any question/request related to this course, please send an email to this address: mva.speech.language@gmail.com

+## Handing the assignment

+Send your notebook with your modifications, printed results and comments (in markdown cells) to mva.speech.language@gmail.com before the next class on Monday, February 5th.
+Please start the title of your email with "TP1".

 ## TD
 For this TD you will need python-anaconda, or virtualbox.
 If you decide to use the virtual machine, please install it before coming to class, and try it out at least once before coming to class, as it may be slow.